-4.2.2.10 Auxiliary STOP Push Button Function
+4.2.2.10 Auxiliary STOP Push Button Function (JP3 must be inserted)

 The auxiliary STOP function acts as a 2nd emergency stop button.
 Other than by emergency stop button and transmitter power key switch, the receiver MAIN is also deactivated when this auxiliary stop push button is pressed (refer to page 35 on how to set to this function).